Enter Our Photo Contest »

 After seeding and tending wildflower meadows for over 20 years, we've learned a lot.
 Most of our work has been done in Vermont, which means we had to deal with Zone 4 weather, but by working with wildgardeners from all over North America, we also learned which plants do best in various areas.

-So below are my recommendations, based on actual growing almost anywhere.
+Below are my recommendations, based on actual growing almost anywhere.
 You can try almost any perennial in your meadow, of course.
 But these are all plants I promise you will be major colormakers, and return for you year after year.
 They're all either unhybridized wildflowers or close hybrids, and that's what you want for a natural wildflower garden.
 (Of course, check the zone hardiness before you buy your plants.)

-Adding plants to your meadows.
 How it works.
 It's simple.
 After you seed in a base of flowers using a wildflower seed mixture, you can really move things along by also adding a few plants.
 Many wildflower gardeners do this at the same time they seed.
 That way, there's almost no work, since your soil is already “open”, and digging in the plants is a snap.
 But there's no deadline.
 We added plants almost every year, even after many of our meadows were over 10 years old.

-Preparing the spots.
 Putting a plant into a meadow is a little different than putting it into a carefully watered and tended perennial garden.
 Out in the meadow, the plant is going to get less individual attention.
 Watering may be less regular.
 That's one reason plants that need pampering to do well are not on this list.